markmoxon/aviator-source-code-bbc-micro/README.md

 * BeebAsm, which can be downloaded from the [BeebAsm repository](https://github.com/stardot/beebasm).
 Mac and Linux users will have to build their own executable with `make code`, while Windows users can just download the `beebasm.exe` file.

 * Python.
-Both versions 2.7 and 3.x should work.
+The build process has only been tested on 3.x, but 2.7 should work.

 * Mac and Linux users may need to install `make` if it isn't already present (for Windows users, `make.exe` is included in this repository).